 A text, a composition, is

-- anything that can be read or interpreted
+- a text, a work of art, anything that can be read or interpreted

 - a dynamic, networked, socio-cultural-historical artifact.

 Synonymous Terms: Text & composition are synonymous terms.
 Texts or Compositions may also be called Discourse, Copy, Content, Writing.

 When you first consider what text means, you probably think about books and magazines.
 Or maybe you think about text messages.
 And that’s certainly correct.

 Historically, text refers to literary products such as The Holy Bible, The Holy Quran, or The Talmud.
 The sign, the word text is derived from textus, Medieval Latin for the Scriptures, texts, treatsie.
 To this day, text denotes written discourse, such as books, magazines, newspaper articles, or online text messages.